Lacey Turner: EastEnders

 On 6 December 2013, it was announced that Turner would be returning to EastEnders, to reprise her role as Stacey.
 Turner began filming in January 2014.
 She made her on-screen return on 7 February 2014 and departed on 25 March 2014.
 She returned full-time in August 2014.
 Since returning to the show she has featured in a highly acclaimed postpartum psychosis storyline.
 Turner took maternity leave from the soap in August 2019 and April 2021 respectively.
 During her third maternity leave in February 2025, Turner returned a month after giving birth to star in a live episode celebrating the 40th anniversary of the soap opera.

-In May 2025, whilst Turner was on her third maternity leave, it was reported that she would be departing the role as Stacey once again later in the year in order to explore other opportunities and spend time with family but that the “door would be left open” for Turner to return “when she's ready” according to an EastEnders spokesperson.
-It was also revealed that a “dramatic” exit storyline was being planned.
+In May 2025, whilst Turner was on her third maternity leave, it was reported that she would be departing the role as Stacey once again later in the year in order to explore other opportunities and spend time with family but that the "door would be left open" for Turner to return "when she's ready" according to an EastEnders spokesperson.
+It was also revealed that a "dramatic" exit storyline was being planned.

-Turner's character has proven popular with fans and critics, and the actress has won multiple awards for her portrayal.
+Turner's character has proven popular with fans and critics, whilst she is considered one of Britain's best soap opera actors, having won over forty awards for her portrayal.